 By Atom | Jun 20, 2023, 4:27 PM

-Are you considering Skipton Girls’ High School for your child?
+Are you considering Spalding Grammar School for your son?
 We've collated all the information you need to know about 2024 entry to Year 7.
-Keep reading to learn about the grammar school admissions process in North Yorkshire and how to help your child excel in the 11 plus exam.
+Keep reading to learn about key dates, the admissions process, and how to prepare for the Lincolnshire 11 plus exam.

 National school offer day: 1st March 2024

 The term dates at Spalding Grammar School in 2023–2024 are:

 Autumn term: 6th September – 20th December 2023

 Spring term: 3rd January – 28th March 2024

 Summer term: 16th April – 19th July 2024

 The term dates at Spalding Grammar School in 2024–2025 are: